coinflex-exchange/API/BIST.md

 Returns JSON dictionary:

-* gbp_balance - GBP balance
-* usd_balance - USD balance
-* eur_balance - EUR balance
+* usdt_balance - USDT balance
-* pln_balance - PLN balance
+* usdc_balance - USDC balance
 * xbt_balance - XBT balance
-* gbp_reserved - GBP reserved in open orders
-* usd_reserved - USD reserved in open orders
-* eur_reserved - EUR reserved in open orders
-* pln_reserved - PLN reserved in open orders
 * xbt_reserved - XBT reserved in open orders
-* gbp_available- GBP available for trading
-* usd_available- USD available for trading
+* usdt_reserved - USDT reserved in open orders
+* usdc_reserved - USDC reserved in open orders
-* eur_available- EUR available for trading
+* usdt_available- USDT available for trading
-* pln_available- PLN available for trading
+* usdc_available- USDC available for trading
 * xbt_available - XBT available for trading

 **N.B:**

 1. Bitstamp returns fields whose names are constructed by appending _balance, _reserved, or _available to a currency code, which is either btc or usd.
-CoinFLEX constructs these field names using currency codes xbt, eur,gbp, usd, and/or pln, depending on the specific API endpoint being accessed.
+CoinFLEX constructs these field names using currency codes xbt, usdt, and/or usdc, depending on the specific API endpoint being accessed.

 2. CoinFLEX does not include the fee field in the response.